stevenxchung/Coursera-General-Courses/Coursera - Financial Markets by Yale/Week 01/week-1-notes.md

 ## Lesson 2

-- _VAR_ in finanace means two things, variance, and "value at risk" but when the A isn't capitalized (VaR) it means _value at risk_
+- _VAR_ in finance means two things, variance, and "value at risk" but when the A isn't capitalized (VaR) it means _value at risk_
   - Was invented after stock market crash of 1987
   - E.g., 1% one-year VaR of $10M means 1% chance that a portfolio will lose $10M in a year
 - _Stress Tests_